 ANTH 3384 - Paradise Lost?
 The Archaeology of Human-Environmental Impact (co-listed with CFA 3384)

 ANTH 6332 - Special Topics in Anthropology: Hunter-Gatherer Archaeology

 ANTH 6342 - Science and the Human Past

 Detailed website http://faculty.smu.edu/croos

 I am an environmental archaeologist with primary research interests in the long-term interactions between climate change, human land use, and landscape fires.
 My regional expertise is in the Southwestern US, but I maintain active research interests in the Northern Plains as well as Oceania.
 My research projects are necessarily interdisciplinary, often including dendrochronology, archaeology, ethnography, and sedimentary paleoecology.
-I received my PhD at the University of Arizona, where I maintain research collaborations as well as a faculty appointment at the Laboratory of Tree-Ring Research.
+I received my PhD at the University of Arizona, where I maintain research collaborations.
 I joined the faculty at SMU as an Assistant Professor in 2010.

-I maintain theoretical interests in ecosystems ecology, particularly in the study of human impacts on social-ecological resilience and vulnerability.
+My primary research interests are in (human) ecosystems ecology, particularly in the study of human impacts on social-ecological resilience and vulnerability.
 Sustainability issues, as framed by resilience theory, inform the questions that drive my research projects.
 How do human activities alter the response of ecosystems to climate change?
 What lessons can we learn for contemporary ecosystem management or restoration?